-As the necessary documentation and information is received, the EDQM compiles all the quality documents from the registration files and transfers them to the Scientific Advisor (at the latest in November of year n -1).
-The Scientific Advisor is asked to fill in an acknowledgment of receipt of confidential documents.
+Upon reception of the necessary documentation and information, the EDQM compiles all the quality documents from the registration files, SOPs from the MAHs; and transfers them to the Scientific Advisor(s) (at the latest Q4 of year n -1).
+The Scientific Advisor(s) is/are asked to fill in an acknowledgment of receipt of confidential documents.